BreakingBytes/breakingbytes.github.io/content/Mismatch_from_cross-string_shade.md

 ## shade perpendicular to strings
-To simplify the question, the rest of this post analyzes a PV system with a shade obstacle like a wind turbine tower, a telephone pole, or a chimney, that casts shade perpendicular to the strings.
+To simplify the question, the rest of this post analyzes a PV system with a shade obstacle like a wind turbine, a telephone pole, or a chimney, that casts shade perpendicular to the strings.
 My analysis is in this Jupyter notebook on Google Colaboratory:
 [`mismatch_vs_strings.ipynb`](https://colab.research.google.com/drive/1b2Ll7G-4WBKPl57m-FPBhU8MLjLOTfIb)